 As a product person, you like to be your product to be perfect.
 But what good does that do, if no one uses it?
 I've been more than guilty of doing this.
 Refactoring code to look cleaner or more reusable, make that that design pixel-perfect, create custom CSS animations, build an internal tool, and so on.
 Also, forget about the details at this very point.
-For this blog, I spent some time adding tags per blog post and having an author overview page, but what good is that if you have: not many posts yet and only one person writing posts?
+For my first blog, I spent some time adding tags per blog post and having an author overview page, but what good is that if you have not many posts yet and only one person writing posts?

-These are all things that are not important (just yet), but if you are in the very early stages, there are 1001 things that are better spend time on.
+These are all things that are not important (just yet), but if you are in the very early stages, there are 1001 things that are better spent time on.
 Stop thinking as a developer or designer, and rewire your brain to be a business owner.